 Nielson Social Change Innovation Grant

 The Nielson Social Change Innovation Grant program is facilitated by the Center for Social Change and Community Involvement.
-The grant supports Lewis & Clark College undergraduate student-initiated projects and is designed to:
+Made possible through the generosity of Patrick Nielson ’71 and his wife Dorris Nielson, the grant supports Lewis & Clark College undergraduate student-initiated projects and is designed to:

 • Fund effective and transformative social change initiatives;